rubiin/ultimate-nest/README.md

 - `npm run start:dev` - Start application in watch mode
 - `npm run start:prod` - Start built application
 - `npm run start:hmr` - Start application with hot module replacement
-- `npm run lint` - Uses eslint to lint all the files inside src with config provided in `eslint.config.js`
+- `npm run lint` - Uses oxlint to lint all the files inside src with config provided in `.oxlintrx.json`
 - `npm run orm migration:create` - Uses Mikroorm to create a migration file
 - `npm run orm migration:up` - This command is used to run availablexisting migration files.
 - `npm run orm migration:down` - This command is used to rollback migration.